 I began a new project this week.
 Each day, on twitter, I do a series of tweets describing one of my coping strategies and talking about how it works, what it is esp useful for, where I learned about it.
-I am storifying these tweets, and collecting the links to the storifies in this post.
+As storify is shutting down, I’m linking directly to the beginning of the threads.
+If the thread itself links to a storify, it should have the proper link on this page.
+If you have trouble finding something please feel free to ask.
 I will keep adding to this as I go.

 If you need something that lists a whole bunch of strategies together, might I suggest my Emergency Emotional Safety Plan?

 None of these tools are intended to act as pressure.
 My intention is to offer things to add to your toolbox.
 You already have many tools & have been surviving a long time with them.
 I don’t expect that all these strategies would work for everyone, and they definitely don’t work in all situations.
 You know best about yourself and what you are dealing with.
 Use what works for you, when it seems like it may work.

 With all these strategies, it’s generally not helpful to kick yourself if you didn’t use them.
 I encourage you to be compassionate towards yourself around practicing coping strategies.
 To recognize you are doing your best to manage.
 It may be helpful to consider whether you had a good reason not to use a particular strategy.
 Often this is the case.
 If you made it through the experience, I’d say that you are doing pretty damn good.

 I take requests for specific situations.
 So if you would like me to do a thread on something, please do feel free to ask in comments or @TGStoneButch on twitter!
 Here they are:

 A special request thread on non-embodiment strategies for managing panic attacks.